KenBuckley/imdb/README.md

 Optional api question: pagination techniques.
-If the api is going to be used for a web interface then the web interface would ask for the standard paging below, but if the api is focused on providing data for processing then I would prefer to have offset and the number of records to collect i.e. collect from position 100,000 and provide 50K records.
+If the api is going to be used for a web interface then the web interface would ask for the standard paging below, but if the api is focused on providing data for processing then I would prefer to have seek pagination -here we have id's and timestamps in the data so easy to implement..
-That way we can work through the whole api and process all the records in bulk batches.

 #paging for a web site:
 async def get_all_movies(request):